Co-Founder and President

 When his mind is not working on new strategies and marketing ideas, he is in a recording studio, travelling, or seeking new music from around the world.

-Alex Borisenko is responsible for everything software and technology related at CoachingOurselves.
-He has a Master’s Degree in Computer Engineering from the University of Ottawa.
-Since graduating, he likes to keep himself busy with anything software related: tinkering with small electronics, programming devices, and building and maintaining websites.
+Dharani is responsible for everything software and technology related at CoachingOurselves.
+He has a Master’s Degree in Computer Science from the University of Concordia.
+He likes to keep himself busy by exploring cutting edge technologies and evaluates adaptability to Coaching Ourselves.

 I have been an academic most of my working life.
 After receiving my undergraduate degree in Mechanical Engineering from McGill University in Montreal (1961), I worked in Operational Research at the Canadian National Railways, and then received a masters and doctorate from the MIT Sloan School of Management in Boston.
 In 1968, I returned to McGill, where I joined what is now called the Desautels Faculty of Management.
 I currently hold the Cleghorn Professorship of Management Studies, having been half-time since the mid 1980s, and have been a visiting professor at Carnegie-Mellon University in Pittsburgh, London Business School in the U.K., Insead in France, and H.E.C. in Montreal.